sentrysoftware/metricshub/hws-otel-collector/src/site/markdown/security/settings.md

 ## Customizing TLS Certificates

-If required, you can replace the default TLS certificate of the `OTLP gRPC Receiver`.
-After you replace the certificate, the data transmission that operates between the **Hardware Sentry Agent** and the **OpenTelemetry Collector** will have encryption provided by your own certificate.
+You can use your own certificate to secure the communications between between the **Hardware Sentry Agent** and the **OpenTelemetry Collector** by replacing the default TLS certificate of the `OTLP gRPC Receiver`.

 ### Prerequisites

-- The new certificate file must be in PEM format and can contain one or more certificate chains.
-The first certificate compatible with the client's requirements is automatically selected.
+- The certificate file must be in PEM format and can contain one or more certificate chains.
+The first certificate compatible with the client's requirements will be automatically selected.

-- The new private key must be unencrypted and provided in PEM format.
+- The private key must be nonencrypted and in PEM format.

-- Since the internal communications operates only on `localhost` and by default, the **Hardware Sentry Agent**'s `OTLP Exporter` performs the hostname verification, the new certificate must include the `subjectAltName` extension indicating `DNS:localhost,IP:127.0.0.1`.
+- The certificate must include the `subjectAltName` extension indicating `DNS:localhost,IP:127.0.0.1` because internal communications are on `localhost` only athe **Hardware Sentry Agent**'s `OTLP Exporter` performs hostname verification.

 ### Procedure

-1. Generate your new private key and certificate files.
-E.g. `my-otel.key` and `my-otel.crt`.
+1. Generate your new private key and certificate files (for example: `my-otel.key` and `my-otel.crt`).
 2. Copy the generated certificate and private key files into the `security` directory.

-3. Update the `tls:cert_file` and `tls:key_file` attributes of the `OTLP gRPC Receiver` in the `config/otel-config.yaml` file:
+3. In the `config/otel-config.yaml` file, update the `tls:cert_file` and `tls:key_file` attributes of the `OTLP gRPC Receiver`:

     ```yaml
     receivers: